ethereumclassic/ethereumclassic.github.io/content/blog/2024-08-27-why-would-people-prefer-bitcoin-and-ethereum-classic-rather-than-gold/index.zh.md

 The reasons for this may revolve around trust minimization, self custody risks, and long distance transfers.

-Currently, the great majority of people must be investing in BTC and ETC for the upside potential and expected returns, but payments will be an increasingly important use case as time passes by, especially if we expect crises and globalization which would increase centralized control of our lives.
+Currently, the great majority of people must be investing in BTC and ETC for the upside potential and expected returns, but payments will be an increasingly important use case as time passes by, especially if we expect crises and globalization which would increase centralized control over our lives.

 ## Trust Minimization